Derby City Charter Summer Beer Festival

 39th Derby City Charter Summer Beer Festival

-The 38th Derby CAMRA City Charter Beer Festival will open on the 8th July on the Market Place, in the center of Derby, in a giant marquee.
-Due to the popularity of this location last year, excitement across the city is growing.
+The 39th Derby CAMRA City Charter Beer Festival will be open from 6th July to 10th July 2016 on the Market Place, in the center of Derby, in a giant marquee.

 Photo courtesy of Graham Whitmore Photography